-facebook killed my site
+facebook (temporarily) bricked my site

 I run databakkes.be. free lookup for every company in Belgium.
 1.9 million pages.
 SvelteKit + postgres.